-- 1. Honor Code Guides are trusted members of the college staff, administration, and faculty who are trained to offer students and members of the faculty impartial information on the procedures and activities of the Honor Council and its hearings.
-Honor Code Guides will not render opinions on the merits of any ongoing or concluded case. - 2.
+- 1. Honor Code Guides are trusted members of the college staff, administration, and faculty who are trained to offer students and members of the faculty impartial information on the procedures and activities of the Honor Council and its hearings. - 2.
+Any party involved in an Honor Council case in any role will receive a copy of the current list of Honor Code Guides. - 3.
+Honor Code Guides will not render opinions on the merits of any ongoing or concluded case, nor will they be permitted to attend interviews or deliberations.
+Faculty and staff are additionally encouraged to discuss any question with the Faculty Advisor to the Honor Council. - 4.
+All interactions between Honor Code Guides and other parties will be confidential, such that neither party will be mandated to disclose any portion of any interactions at any point in time.
+Only implicated parties may disclose the contents of their interactions with Honor Code Guides to the Honor Council as they deem appropriate. - 5.
 The Vice President in conjunction with the Faculty Relations Committee will maintain an assembly of Honor Code Guides and arrange for the recruiting and training of additional Honor Code Guides as required.
-The Vice President and Faculty Relations Committee will work to maintain that assembly of Honor Code Guides are appointed from, but are not limited to, the following constituencies of the College, where one Honor Code Guide will be appointed from each: - Fine Arts - Humanities - Interdisciplinary and General Studies (IGS) - Natural Sciences and Mathematics (NSM) - Social Sciences - Staff Member - However, at the discretion of the Vice President and the Faculty Relations Committee, additional Honor Code Guides can/may be appointed to that assembly under any of the aforementioned constituencies. - 3.
-Honor Code Guides will be appointed for two year terms, though they may serve an unlimited number of terms, pending a majority vote of the Honor Council at the conclusion of every term.
+The Vice President and Faculty Relations Committee will work to maintain that assembly of Honor Code Guides are appointed from, but are not limited to, the following constituencies of the College, where one Honor Code Guide will be appointed from each: - Fine Arts - Humanities

-- Should an Honor Code Guide resign from their position before their term has expired, the Vice President and the Faculty Relations Committee will deliberate on the manner of their replacement, subject to the current assembly of Honor Code Guides. - At any time, the appointment of an Honor Code Guide can be terminated by a majority vote of the Council. - 4.
-Any party involved in an Honor Council case in any role will receive a copy of the current list of Honor Code Guides. - 5.
-Any party is free to confidentially discuss Honor Council procedures with any Honor Code Guide.
-Faculty and staff are additionally encouraged to discuss any question with the Faculty Advisor to the Honor Council. - 6.
-Conversations between any party and Honor Code Guides will be treated as strictly confidential.
-No party will be asked to reveal the existence of a conversation with an Honor Code Guide.
-Honor Code Guides are not permitted to attend hearings.
+- Interdisciplinary and General Studies (IGS) - Natural Sciences and Mathematics (NSM) - Social Sciences - Staff Member - However, at the discretion of the Vice President and the Faculty Relations Committee, additional Honor Code Guides can/may be appointed to that assembly under any of the aforementioned constituencies. - 6.
+Honor Code Guides will be appointed for two year terms, though they may serve an unlimited number of terms, pending a majority vote of the Honor Council at the conclusion of every term. - Should an Honor Code Guide resign from their position before their term has expired, the Vice President and the Faculty Relations Committee will deliberate on the manner of their replacement, subject to the current assembly of Honor Code Guides. - At any time, the appointment of an Honor Code Guide can be terminated by a majority vote of the Council at one of their weekly meetings.